mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 : Specifies the `FeatureCollection`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

-{:id="FeatureCollection.Left" .number} *Left*
-: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

 {:id="FeatureCollection.Source" .text .ro} *Source*
 : Specifies the source URL used to populate the feature collection.
 If the feature collection was not loaded from a URL, this will be the empty string.

-{:id="FeatureCollection.Top" .number} *Top*
-: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="FeatureCollection.Visible" .boolean} *Visible*
 : Specifies whether the `FeatureCollection` should be visible on the screen.
 Value is `true`{:.logic.block}